microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Open the terminal by selecting **Terminal > New Terminal**
 1. Make sure you are in the following folder: **D:\LabFiles\ZavaInventoryMCP**
-1. Create a new virtual environment by running the following command:
+1. Create a new virtual environment by running the following command (press **Enter** after pasting in the terminal to run it):

     ```bash
     python -m venv .venv
     ```

-1. Now, you need to active the virtual environment.
+1. Now, you need to activate the virtual environment.
 Run the following command to do that.

     ```bash
     .venv\Scripts\activate